Skip to content

 node1(node-1<br/>10.0.0.1) <--> node2(node-2<br/>10.0.0.2)

-• The nylon binary installed on both machines.
+• The nylon binary downloaded on both machines from the releases page.

 Terminal window